clbarrell/cube-builder/README.md

 # Cube Builder

-A 3D scene/game built with React Three Fiber.
+This is a multiplayer game built with React Three Fiber.
+Where each player can add a limited number of cubes to the scene.

 ## Project Structure